-Focus manufactures electro-mechanical passive tuners.
-The deepest portfolio of wideband fundamental and harmonic passive tuners.
-An impedance tuner is an apparatus, which generates controllable reflection factor (Impedance) over a certain frequency range.
+Focus provides the deepest portfolio of wideband fundamental and harmonic passive tuners.
+Passive impedance tuners generate controllable reflection factor (Impedance) across the smith chart over a given frequency range.
 Focus uses two basic technologies:

 List of Tuners

 Focus manufactures electro-mechanical wideband and harmonic Impedance Tuners since 1989.